BushLife - Backpack Gear Load Out

 We have an entire post dedicated to the emergency medical kit.
 By emergency medical, we aren’t referring to the cute and cuddly band-aid packs.
 Instead, we are thinking about consequential injuries and trauma, which require items like a tourniquet.
 We’ll leave it at that, with a reminder: if you carry a tourniquet, be sure to carry a Sharpie!
 You need to mark the time of application for when you receive proper medical care.

-It’s also not a bad idea to add an antibiotic kit to your survival pack like the one from Jase Medical.
-Jase Medical was kind enough to offer our readers $10 off with promo code Bushlife10.
+It’s also not a bad idea to add an antibiotic kit to your ultimate survival pack like the one from Jase Medical.
+Jase Medical was kind enough to offer our valuable BushLife community $10 off with promo code Bushlife10.

 Lighting